rom-rb/rom-rb.org/source/learn/getting-started/rails-setup.html.md

 ## Running alongside ActiveRecord

 There might be some cases where you will want to run ROM alongside ActiveRecord.
-Since ROM.rb is designed to work independently, you will need to take few additional steps.
+Since ROM is designed to work independently, you will need to take few additional steps.

 ROM creates it's own connections and Rails above version 5 won't allow you to drop the database since there are active connections on it.